roualdes/bridgestan/docs/languages/julia.md

 ```

-The first time you compile a model, the BridgeStan source code for your current version will be downloaded as an [Artifact](https://pkgdocs.julialang.org/v1/artifacts/).
+The first time you compile a model, the BridgeStan source code for your current version will be downloaded to a hidden directory in the users `HOME` directory.
 If you prefer to use a source distribution of BridgeStan, consult the following section.

 Note that the system pre-requisites from the [Getting Started guide](../getting-started.rst) are still required and will not be automatically installed by this method.